Before Your Court Date

 A: If it is a non-serious traffic violation or a Uniform Non-Arrest Citation, you can pay your ticket prior to your court date: (a) pay online; (b) over the phone with a Visa or MasterCard; (c) in person at 141 N. Ross Street between 7 a.m. and 5 p.m., Monday through Friday, with cash, Visa or MasterCard, Money Order, or a Certified Check; or (d) through the mail to 141 N. Ross Street by Certified Check or Money Order.
 All Certified Checks and/or Money Orders must be made payable to Auburn Municipal Court; do not send cash or personal checks through the mail.
 If you send a Certified Check or Money Order in the mail, please follow up to ensure it has been received and properly applied.

 Q: What if I can't pay my ticket(s) in full prior to or on my court date?

 A: If you want to plead guilty and pay your fines and court costs, but are unable to pay them in full prior to or on your court date, you may enter a guilty plea(s) with the Judge and you will be placed on a Payment Plan, giving you at least ninety (90) days to pay.
 You will also be given a subpoena for a Payment Review Date that you must appear for unless the fines and costs are paid in full.

 Q: How can I get a court-appointed attorney?

 A: If the offense you are charged with carries the possibility of a jail sentence, you may request a Public Defender on your court date.
 The Judge will make a determination of eligibility, based upon financial need.
-The Court uses the State of Alabama's indigency form, which is attached here.
+The Court uses the State of Alabama's indigency form.
 If you would like to apply for a Public Defender prior to your first court date, you may complete both sides of the form and sign it in the presence of a Magistrate at the Clerk's Office.

 Q: Can I change my court date over the phone?